jtc42/fastapi-hypermodel/docs/use_cases.md

 If you want to add another item to the list, submit a PR.

+### Blogs and Articles

+Here there are blog posts and articles from different sources, some organizations and some individuals.
+The length varies but each has its own value.

 - [2024-01-30 - Pradeep Loganathan - HATEOAS](https://pradeepl.com/blog/rest/hateoas/)
 - [2023-11-09 - Antonio W. Lagnada - ReST HATEOAS Best Practices](https://www.kapresoft.com/software/2023/11/09/rest-hateoas-best-practices.html)
 - [2023-11-04 - Lokesh Gupta - HATEOAS Driven REST APIs](https://restfulapi.net/hateoas/)